This Notice explains how we will collect and use your personal data.

-- obtain a copy of your data in a commonly used electronic form; and
+- Obtain a copy of your data in a commonly used electronic form;

 You have a right to complain to the Information Commissioner’s Office about the way in which we process your personal data.
 Please see https://ico.org.uk/.

-- processing is necessary for compliance with legal obligation to which the controller is subject.
+- The processing is necessary for compliance with our legal obligations;

-If you have any concerns with regard to the way your personal data is being processed that has not been resolved by the Nexus Team (email@example.com), please contact our Data Protection Officer, Adrian Slater at email@example.com.
+If you have any concerns with regard to the way your personal data is being processed that has not been resolved by the Nexus Team (email@example.com), please contact our Data Protection Officer, Alice Temple at firstname.lastname@example.org.